Spring 2022 Timetable

-- Provide students with opportunities to build a flexible schedule that enables their progress toward degree completion.
+- Provide students with opportunities to build a flexible and accessible course schedule that enables progress toward degree completion.

 - Pay particular attention to the spread of upper‐ and lower‐division offerings, to avoid unnecessary conflicts for students.